GregorDeCillia/grepr/README.md

 <!-- badges: end -->

-grepr aims to provide a similar functionality as the bash command `grep`, but display the results as RStudio source markers
+grepr aims to provide a similar functionality as the bash command `grep` and display the results as RStudio source markers

 ## Installation